FESOM/fesom2/docs/getting_started/getting_started.rst

 - ``run_length_unit``: units of the run_length.
 Can be ``y`` (year), ``m`` (month), ``d`` (days), ``s`` (model steps).

-.. note:: you will need to adjust the run time to the length of your run.
-So, if you set ``run_length`` to 10 and ``run_length_unit`` to ``y``, for example, the run time needs to be enough for a 10-year run at once.
-For 4 nodes, for example, that would take about four hours to run.
+.. note:: you might need to adjust the run time to the length of your run.
+In some setups and/or for some machines, if you set ``run_length`` to 10 and ``run_length_unit`` to ``y``, for example, the run time needs to be enough for a 10-year run at once.

 - ``yearnew``: define the same as the year in your ``fesom.clock``;

 - ``MeshPath``: path to the mesh you would like to use (e.g. ``/youdir/FESOM2_one_year_input/mesh/pi/``, slash at the end is important!);